 How do you parent together after a divorce?
 Often, the relationship between former spouses is filled with resentment and past hurt.
-So if you have kids together what do you do?
+But if you have kids together what do you do?

 Where to start

-It starts with being willing to make small changes in your behavior.
 The biggest trap I see is that people expect their ex to be different than they are - even after they split.
-This leads to nothing but frustration.
-Focusing on what the other person "should be doing" is a losing battle because you can't make your ex change.
+This leads to frustration.
+Focusing on what your ex "should be doing" is a losing battle because you can't make them change.